 • In addition to the 12 weeks of family leave granted by the OFLA, an eligible female employee may take an additional 12 weeks of leave for pregnancy- or childbirth-related illnesses, injuries, or conditions that disable the employee from performing any available job duties offered by the employer (OR Rev. Stat.
 Sec.
 659A.162).

-• Employees who have exhausted their 12 weeks of parental leave (family leave to care ...
+• Employees who have exhausted their 12 weeks of parental leave (family leave to care for an infant or newly adopted child under 18 years of age, or for a newly placed foster ...